 - 1. Change his/her own compensation and benefits. - 2.
-Promise or imply permanent or guaranteed employment. - 3.
-Establish current compensation and benefits that deviate materially from the geographic or professional market for the skills employed. - 4.
+Establish current compensation and benefits that deviate materially from the geographic or professional market for the skills employed. - 3.
 Create obligations over a longer term than revenues can be safely projected.